yonatank93/Sudoku/README.md

 ## Disclaimer

 For sure this is not the best algorithm for solving Sudoku.
-For example, this algorithm can solve board 1 and 2 in the data, but cannot for board 3 and 4.
+For example, this algorithm can solve boards 1 to 5 in the data, but cannot for boards 6 to 8.